PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 So we value the security of PrestaShop users more than backward compatibility.

+However, just like we do for all BC breaks, we will explain what the BC break is in the Release Note to help developers relying on PrestaShop Core to handle it on their side.

 ## Conclusion

-Working with the constraint of SemVer is a big challenge for everybody working on the PrestaShop project !
-Not only does this mean to always keep in mind the different constraints presented above but also it means sometimes having to provide an extra layer of compatibility to not only introduce a new change but also keep previous behavior working !
+Working with the constraint of SemVer is a big challenge for everybody working on the PrestaShop project!
+Not only does this mean to always keep in mind the different constraints presented above but also it means sometimes having to provide an extra layer of compatibility to not only introduce a new change but also keep previous behavior working.

 However if for the people working on PrestaShop, SemVer is a (sometimes painful) constraint, we know that this contract is what allows shop, module and theme developers to work confidently.

+Dealing with Breaking Changes is a permanent constraint we have to enforce in the code we write for PrestaShop and in the Pull Requests submitted to the project that we are reviewing.
+So if one day you are being told that your Pull Request cannot be merged (and must be updated) because of a BC break, you should now know exactly what this is about!